DHSZ/house-programming-2019/task3-art.md

 Ms. Adriaan loves to make ASCII art, but hates how much data her creations use.

-She has designed a way to compress her images by writting line as a series of numbers then symbols.
+She has designed a way to compress her images by writing each line as a pattern of numbers then symbols.
 Each line of the image is stored as an element in an array.

 For example:
 ```